 A move that will keep wannabe owners waiting, the reported month long gap between the Samsung Galaxy S5 being showcased and hitting retailer’s shelves will see the handset face renewed competition from the rival HTC One 2 and Sony Xperia Z2.

-Citing officials within Samsung’s supply chain, Korean tipsters ZDNet have claimed that, with the Samsung Galaxy S5 to still enter mass production, it will still be some time before the phone makes it into consumers’ hands.
+Citing officials within Samsung’s supply chain, Korean tipsters ZDNet have claimed that,

 “The latest offering by Samsung is expected to be launched around the end of March at the earliest,” the reports have stated.